 Behind that headline are equally instructive numbers.
 HR specialists held approximately 944,300 jobs in 2024, with roughly 81,800 new openings projected each year over the next decade.
 Those openings come from both growth and turnover - retirements, career changes, and promotions.
 At $72,910 for HR specialists and $140,030 for HR managers (BLS, May 2024), compensation is rising.
 Companies are paying more, not less, for recruiting talent.

 Gartner adds a sharper prediction: by 2030, half of enterprises will face irreversible skill shortages in critical roles.
 The recruiters who can find, evaluate, and close candidates for those hard-to-fill positions will be more valuable than ever.
-AI handles the high-volume, pattern-matching work.
-Humans handle the complex, ambiguous, relationship-driven work.
+High-volume, pattern-matching work goes to AI.
+The complex, relationship-driven work stays with humans.
 Both are growing.

 Does AI Eliminate Recruiting Jobs or Just the Repetitive Tasks?